danbernier/text_comb/README.md

 ## How to Use It

-### Use the Cue Module, Directly
+### It's All In the Cue Module

-It has methods for splitting up text:
+There are methods for splitting up text:

 ```ruby
 require 'cue'